Shell House (Johannesburg)

-Shell House is the former head office of the African National Congress (ANC) in South Africa.
-It is a 22 floor building located at 51 Plein Street, Johannesburg.
+Shell House is an office building located at 51 Plein Street, Johannesburg.
+It was donated to South Africa's African National Congress (ANC) by the oil company Shell.
+The ANC has governed the country since 1994.
+The ANC is now located in Luthuli House.
 It was the scene of the Shell House massacre on 28 March 1994, when ANC security guards opened fire on a crowd of about 20,000 supporters of the rival Inkatha Freedom Party (IFP), killing nineteen people.

 The ANC relocated its head office from Shell House to Luthuli House in 1997.